awolfafterdark/GuidedHacking-Injector/README.md

 # GuidedHacking Injector
 Fully Featured DLL Injector made by [Broihon](https://guidedhacking.com/members/broihon.49430/) for Guided Hacking

 **This repo doesn't contain the compiled binaries, just the source code for the library.
-If you want the compiled program, you must be a paying customer on our website where you can download it.**
+If you want the compiled program, you must be a paying customer on our website where you can download it.
+You do not have permission/license to distribute the compiled binaries or any of our other content from our website.**

 Release Downloads: [Register & Download DLL Injector Here ](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/)